Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 docker image history

-To perform a quick test on the health and presence of this image, use the command:
+To perform a quick test on the health and presence of this image, run the command:

 docker container run -itd --name=testimage -p 82:80 user-account/imagename:v1

-You can now publish this image to Docker Hub using the command:
+You can now publish this image to Docker Hub by running the command:

 docker push user-account/imagename:v1